DataDog/documentation/content/en/observability_pipelines/setup/_index.md

 ## Next steps

-The Quickstart walked you through how to install the Worker and deploy a sample pipeline configuration.
+The quickstart walked you through how to install the Worker and deploy a sample pipeline configuration.
 For deploying specific use cases, select your use case:

 {{< partial name="observability_pipelines/use_cases.html" >}}